ZJerry/VAE-BN/README.md

 ### Use the pretrained model to reproduce the results

    After the install of toolbox, you can directly run the following codes.
+If you want to reproduce the results, please first download the adversary data.

      BN_MNIST.m
      BN_SVHN.m